cloudogu/scm/docs/gui/documentation_en.md

 As soon as a user logs in to the SCM Manager, the user is also created in the SCM Manager.

 ### Default state
 A normal user cannot create their own repositories, nor can they see existing repositories.
-However, an administrator or the creator of a repository can authorize a user or group to view or edit a repository.
+However, an administrator or the owner of a repository can authorize a user or group to do so.

 Members of the "cesAdmin" group are automatically administrators of the SCM Manager.
 They can see and edit all repositories and fully use all functions of the SCM Manager.